How to Spread Bet

 Spread Betting is a leveraged product which means that you are only required to initially deposit a small amount of money to place a trade.
 However, the higher the stake, the more money you need as a deposit (known as margin) to place that trade.
 It is important therefore that you make sure you have enough funds to place the trade.

-For example, if the UK 100 is currently trading at 6801.5 and has a margin requirement of 0.5%.
+For example, if the UK 100 was trading at 6801.5, retail clients would require 5% of margin to open a trade and Professional clients would require 0.25%.
 The margin requirement is calculated as:

 An order is an instruction to automatically close your trade at a point in the future when prices reach a specific level predetermined by you.
 You can utilise stop and limit orders to help ensure that you lock in your profits and minimise your risk when your respective profit and risk targets are reached.